 Professor Susan Athey (of Stanford University) wrote (in 2017) a seminal piece in Science on how societies can better take advantage of data to help people.
 More access to data has amazing potential to transform the efficiency of cities, provide better health care, and help policy makers to grow the economy.
 Large, deep data sets about people have the potential to unlock some of society’s greatest secrets (like how to have a successful marriage, more effectively raise children, increase happiness, and increase altruism).

 The opportunities for benefits are massive, but to reap those benefits, we also need to build protections.
 We can develop smart policies that both protect people’s privacy while enabling innovation.
-Blunt instruments like GDPR will almost certainly have a chilling effect on innovation and will enable the data monopolies to become even more powerful.
 We need open information to promote innovation while simultaneously building protections for user privacy.

-The benefits of accessing and aggregating deep data about people are too large to ignore; so the great challenge is to figure out how to enable the use of Data for Good while also protecting individual privacy and defending against bad actors.
+The benefits of accessing and aggregating deep data about places and people are too large to ignore; so the great challenge is to figure out how to enable the use of data for good while also protecting individual privacy and defending against bad actors.

-The goal when dealing with data is not only to protect privacy.
-That is a worthy goal that can be achieved with the right security and legislation.
-The real goal is a much harder one: to enable society to take advantage of all this data while simultaneously protecting individual privacy.
+The ultimate goal in dealing with data is to enable society to take advantage of all this data while simultaneously protecting individual privacy.
 This goal will take some of the world’s most innovative minds to achieve.
 But it might be the most important goal to work on in our lifetime … so I have hope that we will make a lot of progress over the next decade.

 Join Us: We’re bringing together a world-class team, see open positions.